cloudfoundry/cli/doc/v7-plugin-api-changes.md

 recommend that if you are writing a plugin you try to depend as little as possible on this output as it is subject to change.

+#### Error handling

-One significant change between older command implementations and the current implementations is that many newer commands now use `stderr` to report warnings or failures.
+One significant change between older command implementations and the current versions is that many newer commands now use `stderr` to report warnings or failures.

 We have not yet extended the plugin API to expose output on `stderr`.

+When an error occurred the V6 CLI plugin API would return specific errors.
+Currently the new plugin API only returns a generic error for all error cases.

 ### GetApp
 Model changes